yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/jsonb-ysql.md

 ### Using `->` and `->>`

-YSQL has two native operators, the [`->` operator](../../../api/ysql/datatypes/type_json/functions-operators/subvalue-operators/#the-160-160-160-160-operator) and the [`->>` operator](../../../api/ysql/datatypes/type_json/functions-operators/subvalue-operators/#the-160-160-160-160-and-160-160-160-160-operators), to query JSON documents.
-The `->` operator returns a JSON object, while the `->>` operator returns text.
+YSQL has two native operators, the [-> operator](../../../api/ysql/datatypes/type_json/functions-operators/subvalue-operators/#the-160-160-160-160-operator) that returns a JSON object and the [->> operator](../../../api/ysql/datatypes/type_json/functions-operators/subvalue-operators/#the-160-160-160-160-and-160-160-160-160-operators) that returns text, to query JSON documents.
 These operators work on both `JSON` as well as `JSONB` columns to select a subset of attributes as well as to inspect the JSON document.

 The following example shows how to select a few attributes from each document.